aws/aws-emr-best-practices/content/reliability/best_practices.md

 <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-fleet.html#emr-instance-fleet-allocation-strategy>

-## ** BP 3.7 With instance fleet, diversify with instances in the same family and across generations first **
+## ** BP 2.7 With instance fleet, diversify with instances in the same family and across generations first **

 When deciding which instances to include in your instance fleet, it is recommend to first diversify across the same family.
 For example, if you are using m5.4xlarge, you should first add m5.8xlarge and then m5.12xlarge.
 Instances within the same family are identical and your job should perform consistent across the different instances.
 Ensure your application container (spark executors, tez container) is not larger than the smallest instance in your fleet.
 Next, you should diversify across generations, for example, including m6.4xlarge and m4.8xlarge.

 Diversifying your instance fleet across families should be considered last e.g r5 and m5 due to difference in core to memory ratios resulting in potential underutilization depending on your application container sizes.

-## ** BP 3.8 If optimizing for availability, avoid exotic instance types **
+## ** BP 2.8 If optimizing for availability, avoid exotic instance types **

 Exotic instances are designed for specific use cases such as “zn”, “dn“, and “ad" as well as large instance types like 24xlarge.
 Exotic instance types have smaller EC2 capacity pools which increase the likelihood of Insufficient Capacity Errors and spot reclamation.
 It is recommended to avoid these types of instances if  your use case does not have requirements for these types of instances and you want higher guarantees of instance availability.

-## ** BP 3.9 When using autoscaling, keep core nodes constant and scale with only task nodes **
+## ** BP 2.9 When using auto scaling, keep core nodes constant and scale with only task nodes **

 Scaling with only task nodes improves the time for nodes to scale in and out because task nodes do not coordinate storage as part of HDFS.
-As such, during scale up, task nodes do not need to install data node daemons and during scale down, task nodes do not need rebalance HDFS blocks.
+As such, during scale up, task nodes do not need to install data node daemons and during scale down, task nodes do not need re balance HDFS blocks.
 Improvement in the time it takes to scale in and out improves performance and reduces cost.
-When scaling down with core nodes, you also risk saturating the remaining nodes disk volume during HDFS rebalance.
+When scaling down with core nodes, you also risk saturating the remaining nodes disk volume during HDFS re balance.
 If the nodes disk utilization exceeds 90%, it’ll mark the node as unhealthy making it unusable by YARN.

 In order to only scale with task nodes, you keep the number of core nodes constant and right size your core node EBS volumes for your HDFS usage.
 Remember to consider the hdfs replication factor which is configured via dfs.replication in hdfs-site.xml.
 It is recommended that a minimum, you keep 2 core nodes and set dfs.replication=2.